Medicare Part C, or Medicare Advantage, is a program that offers an alternative way to receive your Original Medicare benefits (Part A and Part B).

 If you don’t sign up for Medicare Part B when you’re first eligible (for example, if you’re covered through an employer’s plan), your ICEP is the 3-month period before your Part B start date.
 For example, if you enrolled in Part B during the General Enrollment Period (January 1 to March 31), your Part B start date would be July 1, so your ICEP would be April 1 to June 30.

-Your next chance to join a Medicare Advantage plan is during the Annual Election Period, also called the Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage.
+Your next chance to enroll in a Medicare Advantage plan is during the Annual Election Period (AEP), also called the Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage.
 It runs from October 15 to December 7 each year.
-You can add, change, or drop Part C plans during the AEP, and your new coverage starts on January 1 of the following year.
+You can add, change, or drop Medicare Advantage plans during the AEP, and your new coverage starts on January 1 of the following year.

-In some situations, you can join a Part C plan during a Special Enrollment Period.
+In some situations, you can enroll in a Medicare Advantage plan during a Special Election Period.
 Examples of these situations include (but are not limited to): moving to a new address, losing your current health coverage, qualifying for a different type of coverage, or experiencing changes in your current plan that affect your health benefits.

 If you decide to drop your Medicare Advantage plan and return to Original Medicare, Part A and Part B, you can do so during the Medicare Advantage Disenrollment Period, from January 1 to February 14 each year.
 You can also add a stand-alone Medicare Part D prescription drug plan during this time.

 Medicare Advantage isn’t as complicated as it sounds.
-Before you decide on the type of Medicare insurance that works best for you, we recommend that you understand the coverage and costs, such as premiums, coinsurance, copayments, and deductibles.
+Before you decide on the type of Medicare insurance plan that may work for you, we recommend that you understand the coverage and costs, such as premiums, coinsurance, copayments, and deductibles.
 This isn’t guesswork; don’t be afraid to ask questions.
-A licensed Medicare representative can help you find the answers.
-For help finding a good plan for you, you can do any of the following:
+A licensed eHealth insurance agent can help you find the answers.
+For help finding a plan to suit you, feel free to contact eHealth using the information below.